 Failure to install or continuously maintain the required vegetative buffer shall constitute a violation of this Ordinance and any Special Use Permit may be subject to revocation.

+Planting Under Panels: Plantings proposed underneath panels shall be a native species with a root system that capable of preventing soil erosion.

 Signage: No advertising or non-project related graphics shall be on any part of the Solar Arrays or other components of the Large Solar Energy System.
 This exclusion does not apply to entrance gate signage or notifications containing points of contact or any and all other information that may be required by authorities having jurisdiction for electrical operations and the safety and welfare of the public.

 Noise: No component of any Large Solar Energy System shall emit noise exceeding sixty-five (65) dBA as measured at the exterior property boundary or the existing ROW line.

-Lighting: All lighting for parking lots, driveways, external illumination of buildings, or the illumination of signs shall be directed away from and be shielded from adjacent properties and shall be so arranged as to not adversely affect driver visibility on adjacent public roads.
+Lighting: All lighting for parking lots, driveways, external illumination of buildings, or the illumination of signs shall be the minimum necessary, directed away from and be shielded from adjacent properties, and shall be so arranged as to not adversely affect driver visibility on adjacent public roads.

 Distribution, Transmission and Interconnection: All collection lines and interconnections from the Solar Array(s) to any electrical substations shall be located and maintained underground inside the Large Solar Energy System, except in areas where technical or physical constraints make it preferable to install equipment above ground.
 This requirement excludes transmission equipment meant to connect the project substation to the local transmission system.

 Abandonment and Decommissioning: Following the operational life of the project, the Applicant shall perform decommissioning and removal of the Large Solar Energy System and all its components.
-The Applicant shall prepare a Decommissioning Plan and submit it to the Planning Commission for review and approval prior to issuance of the Special Land User Permit.
+The Applicant shall prepare a Decommissioning Plan and submit it to the Planning Commission for review and approval prior to issuance of the Special Land Use Permit.
 Under this plan, all structures, concrete, piping, facilities, and other project related materials above grade and any structures up to three (3) feet below-grade shall be removed offsite for disposal.
 Any Solar Array or combination of Photovoltaic Devices that is not operated for a continuous period of twelve (12) months shall be considered abandoned and shall be removed under the Decommissioning Plan.
+Decommissioning and removal shall be performed on dry soil to prevent soil erosion.
 The ground must be restored to its original topography within three hundred sixty-five (365) days of abandonment or decommissioning.

 General Standards: The Planning Commission shall not approve any Large Solar Energy System Special Land Use Permit unless it finds that all of the general standards for Special Land Uses contained in Section 15.14 of this Ordinance are met.